Rachel Scott: Rachel's Challenge

 Internationally, many schools have incorporated Rachel's Challenge into their internal character building programs, with active efforts made to eradicate any sense of alienation among the student population, and various initiatives implemented to increase cohesion.
 One initiative to achieve this objective is to establish a "Friends of Rachel" club, to sustain the campaign's goals on an ongoing basis.
 In addition, many students actively seek to honor Scott's theory of just one person displaying compassion having the potential to spark a chain reaction of the same by spreading her message of kindness, empathy and compassion with their fellow students.

 As a direct result of Rachel's Challenge, numerous child and teenage suicides have been prevented and in seven known cases, planned school shootings have been prevented.

 The Random Acts of Kindness Foundation posthumously awarded Scott the 2001 National Kindness Award for Student of the Year.
 The award was in recognition of her efforts to eradicate negativity, discord, and alienation in those she encountered during her life and to replace these negative influences with care and compassion.

 In the wake of the 2006 West Nickel Mines School shooting, Craig Scott was formally invited to address a National Council on issues relating to safety and security in schools.
-This meeting was held at the White House with president Bush and included White House staff and educators from across the nation.
+This meeting was held at the White House with President George W. Bush and included White House staff and educators from across the nation.
 The conference focused on cultural issues and the accomplishments and personal experiences garnered through Rachel's Challenge.
 President Bush requested a copy of the speech, and Craig Scott was later invited back to the White House to speak further on these issues.

 In a direct recognition of the significant, ongoing, national benefits achieved in schools, colleges, and universities through Rachel's Challenge, the National Education Association of New York awarded Darrell Scott and Rachel's Challenge the "Friend of Education Award" in 2006.
 Darrell Scott was selected as the 2009 winner of the "All-Stars Among Us" initiative in recognition of his selfless dedication toward preserving his daughter's memory in a positive manner through Rachel's Challenge in the U.S.

 Along with 29 other recipients, Scott was formally honored as part of the 2009 Major League Baseball All-Star Game ceremonies, held in St. Louis, Missouri, on July 14 that year.
 At this ceremony, Darrell Scott stated: "Rachel loved to watch baseball.
 She had no clue that because of her memory ...
 I'd be here representing her."
 Both of Scott's parents have also spoken with entertainers, world leaders, and notable individuals including Miep Gies – one of the people who hid Anne Frank and her family from the Nazis, and preserved her diary after her capture.